Product

 Frame.io (now part of Adobe) is the gold standard for video review and collaboration.
 Frame-accurate commenting, version control, Camera to Cloud from RED cameras, deep Premiere Pro integration.
 Their recently launched semantic search is impressive.

-Where Frame.io is stronger: Collaboration workflows, NLE integrations, and sheer maturity.
-If your primary need is review and approval with clients and stakeholders, Frame.io is hard to beat.
-It comes bundled with Creative Cloud subscriptions, so many teams already have access.
+Where Frame.io is stronger: NLE integrations and sheer maturity.
+Frame.io comes bundled with Creative Cloud subscriptions, so many teams already have access.
+Their Premiere Pro and After Effects integrations are deeply embedded.

 Iconik

-Iconik is a cloud-based media asset management platform with AI tagging, speech-to-text in 36 languages, and a "bring your own storage" model that connects to S3, Google Cloud, or Azure.
-Their consumption-based pricing (pay for what you use, unlimited users) is genuinely clever.
+Iconik is a cloud-based media asset management platform with AI tagging, speech-to-text, and a "bring your own storage" model that connects to S3, Google Cloud, or Azure.
+Their per-user pricing (Power Users at $120/month, Standard Users at $65/month, Browse Users at $9/month) combined with consumption-based charges for storage and AI keeps costs tied to actual usage.

-Where Iconik is stronger: If you are a mid-to-large media organization that needs centralized asset management with flexible cloud storage, Iconik is mature and well-designed.
-The unlimited-users model is unusual and attractive for big teams.
+Where Iconik is stronger: If you are a mid-to-large media organisation that needs centralised asset management with flexible cloud storage, Iconik is mature and well-designed.
+Their tiered user roles (with Browse Users at just $9/month) make it accessible for larger teams where not everyone needs full access.

 Where FrameQuery differs: Iconik's AI features are cloud-dependent.
 Even with their Storage Gateway, search and analysis happen in the cloud.
 FrameQuery processes in the cloud but searches locally.
 Once your index is built, you never need to phone home again.
 Iconik also requires more infrastructure to set up (storage gateways, cloud configuration), while FrameQuery is a desktop app you just install.